alexeyev/pythdays/README.md

-The palest ink is better than the best memory.
+//The palest ink is better than the best memory.//

 One can
 * load one's friends' birthdates,